 - 128 notes of polyphony ensures dropout-free performance playing live or with full 16-track sequences

 This MicroKorg 37-Key synthesizer by Korg is one of the most popular.
-It’s a very nice synth, and it’s surely good enough to make this list of the best synthesizers.
+It’s a very nice synth, and it’s surely good enough to make this list of elite synthesizers.
 Obviously, if you’re in search of a much larger instrument, then this might not be the product for you.
 However, if you’re looking for a more lightweight, mobile but still highly advanced synthesizer, then you might want to consider this Korg MicroKorg as your go-to instrument.
 The sounds are some of the best there are, and the adjustments are really well laid out.
-At the price, it’s hard to find something to match this analog synthesizer, and that’s what makes it one of the best synthesizer keyboards this year.
+At the price, it’s hard to find something to match this analog synthesizer, and that’s what makes it one of the best synth keyboards this year.
 The MicroKorg really has a lot to offer.

 - Sound Generation Method: Analog Modeling Synthesis System